Embodied resilience for apocalyptic times

 • Set specific goals for changes you want to aim towards

-• Identify tools and practices that work for your body
+• Identify tools and practices that work for your body to down-regulate your stress response in the moment

 • Develop a sustainable, tailored practice recipe that you can embed into your daily routine

-The first session is a chance for you to find out if this approach and working with me is right for you.
 It will involve some gentle practices and me asking you some intake questions to understand your context better.
 You will also be able to ask me any questions.

-Have you been asking yourself:
+If you have you been asking yourself:

 • How your team, organisation or group can navigate an increasingly challenging working environment?